 - You’ll feel more satisfied because food is great for reducing hunger but not so great for reducing boredom, stress, or other triggers.

 To break out of the pattern of eating on autopilot, get in the habit of asking yourself, “Am I hungry?” every time you feel like eating.
 This simple but powerful question will help you recognize the difference between an urge to eat caused by the physical need for food from an urge to eat caused by head hunger.

 I know from personal experience that this is simple but not always easy.
 The first step is to recognize that hunger is physical.
 It’s not a craving, a thought, or a rationalization.
 By focusing on hunger as your guide, you can become your own internal expert about when, what, and how much to eat.

 Food for Thought

 The simplest definition of mindfulness is awareness.
 Awareness of what you’re doing is the first step to changing your behaviors so thought and reflection are an important part of this process.
 Take a few moments to consider your answers to the following questions.
 It may be helpful to write out your thoughts so you can reflect on them later.

-- What specific signs of hunger do you usually have?
+- How do you know when you’re hungry?
+What specific signs of hunger do you usually have?